-Single or joint Honours degree in law, business, finance, management or a related area; for such graduates, a minimum of a 2nd Class degree from an approved university normally required; international applicants: IELTS 6.5 with at least 6.0 in each individual component score internet-based TOEFL/IBT: 85.
+LLM: Single or joint Honours degree in law, business, finance, management or a related area; for such graduates, a minimum of a 2nd Class degree from an approved university normally required; international applicants: IELTS 6.5 with at least 6.0 in each individual component score internet-based TOEFL/IBT: 85.

 Modules include: public procurement research and writing skills; national and European public procurement law, applied procurement research projects (work placement and research project(s) on any topic within the programme); plus 5 from: risk management in public procurement; sustainable and social procurement; contract design and management; innovation in public procurement; litigation strategies and the remedies regime; international procurement regimes; procurement relationships and ethics; strategic procurement and leadership; European internal market law.